Executive Nursing Administration

 Is there a required practice component for the degree?
 Can I complete clinical hours where I live and who arranges clinical sites?

-There is a practice component for the nurse executive administration degree.
+There is a practice component for the executive nursing administration degree.
 The clinical experience most commonly occurs within the student’s community within driving distance from their home.
 Students in remote areas sometimes have to travel outside their communities to find clinical sites.
 Students are responsible for finding appropriate clinical sites.
-If a student cannot locate a clinical site in their home area, faculty may be able to provide names of nearby sites that have been used by previous Executive Nurse Administration students; however, it is ultimately the student’s responsibility to secure a site and preceptor.
+If a student cannot locate a clinical site in their home area, faculty may be able to provide names of nearby sites that have been used by previous Executive Nursing Administration students; however, it is ultimately the student’s responsibility to secure a site and preceptor.
 Students who are unsuccessful in being accepted by an agency in their home community may have to travel to another area to complete practice requirements or withdraw from the program.

 Please review the list of clinical affiliations found on the College of Nursing website.
 If there is not a clinical site listed near you or you are interested in a site not listed, negotiations should be initiated as soon as you being the program through the Specialty Track Coordinator.